top of page

 Jillian Ross has been working closely with Kentridge since February 2023 to develop a new print series in response to this stage production.

 The prints are jungle-like scenes, which began as ink-drawings and collages from one of the many backdrops of The Great Yes, The Great No, and are layered with insightful texts that relate to many of the production’s themes.
+One of the drawings, There Were No Books, was photographed and made into photogravure and photopolymer printing plates.
+These plates were used as a base on which to develop a series of prints.

-The Great Yes, The Great No. This mixed media artwork was later photographed and made into photogravure plates at the University of Edmonton.
+COVER IMAGE, William Kentridge, in his studio in Johannesburg, working on a drawing, There Were No Books, that forms part of The Great Yes, The Great No. This mixed media artwork was later photographed and made into photogravure plates at the University of Alberta.
 These photogravure plates form the basis on which these prints are made.
+The prints are available in a large and medium formats.

 William Kentridge